| Crates.io | async-condvar-fair |

 use the async mutex supplied with your async runtime.
 In this case,

-if you are using [notify_one
+if you are using [notify_one] you should consider using

-] to avoid task cancellation causing lost notifications:
+[wait_baton] to avoid task cancellation causing lost notifications:

-see [Baton
+see [Baton].

-ing between threadsIn a multithreaded async runtime, tasks can move between threads.
+Sending between threadsIn a multithreaded async runtime, tasks can move between threads.

 guards often aren't.

-], which can only be used with
+For example, [std::sync::MutexGuard], which can only be used with

-with a non-multithreaded runtime, because futures which have
+Condvar with a non-multithreaded runtime, because futures which have

-enabled, instead.
+[parking_lot] with send_guard enabled, instead.

-] can in principle work with any mutex.
+wait_baton et al[Condvar::wait_baton] and [wait] can in principle work with any mutex.

 But they need to know how to relock the mutex.

-For the most convenient mutexes, like [parking_lot::Mutex
+For the most convenient mutexes, like [parking_lot::Mutex], you can

-will use the guard to unlock
+just pass the guard to wait.
+Condvar will use the guard to unlock

 the mutex, and then to relock it again during wakeup.